 Cultural Exchange Opportunities

 The cross-cultural component of the J-1 Exchange Visitor Program gives participants the opportunity to learn about U.S. society and culture.
 At the same time, international visitors are critical members of the Yale community by sharing perspectives and challenging assumptions across academic disciplines.
 In addition to your academic goals, Yale invites you to participate in the many cultural and social events being offered around the campus, and in particular in the International Center.
 Whether you are seeking an English language discussion partner or wanting to join a Speed-Friending event with American graduate students, OISS offers countless opportunities to network and socialize with the Yale community.
 Here are just a few cultural events resources

-Also check-out the amazing Yale Events Calendar - you can filter by event types.
+Also check out the amazing Yale Events Calendar where you can filter by event type.